 Resources Affected Only by Changes to Referenced Objects

-For more information about these resources, see Customize your API.
+For more information about how to define resources explicitly in API Creator, see Customize your API.

-If you renamed/deleted an object, you can repair the resource by including the new column, and aliasing it to the previous name.
+Verify your API to determine what resources (and rules) might have been affected by schema changes.
+If an object was renamed, you can repair the resource by including the column and then aliasing it to the previous name.

 Best Practice: Communication, Nightly Verify

-Ideally, the team that is making the schema changes advises when the changes are made.
+Ideally, the team making schema changes advises when changes are made.
 If this is not practical, you can make verifying the API part of your nightly build.
 This ensures that breakage is detected and can be repaired quickly.

 The following sections describe how business policy changes impact your system, both API consumers and existing logic.

-A key architectural goal is to provide strong Separation of Concerns (SoC) between the API interface (the data that is returned) and its semantics for logic and security.
-Logic/security changes are defined on the underlying tables and automatically re-used over all defined over those tables.
+A key architectural goal is to provide strong Separation of Concerns (SoC) between the API interface (the data returned) and its semantics for logic and security.

-For example, when you make updates through the resources that you define explicitly in API Creator,
+For example, when you make updates through the resources that you define explicitly,

 For more information about resource/object mapping, including how to define multiple resources on the same underlying base table, see Logic Execution.